pulumi/examples/aws-py-webserver/README.md

 1. Verify that the EC2 instance exists, by either using the AWS Console or running `aws ec2 describe-instances`.

+## Clean up

-1. Clean up resources by running `pulumi destroy` and answering the confirmation question at the prompt.
+To clean up resources, run `pulumi destroy` and answer the confirmation question at the prompt.